Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 ## Remaining work

-- Define plugin signing, repository trust, and install/update/delete transactions before remote installation is enabled.
+- Add plugin signing and publisher trust on top of the current HTTPS plus SHA-256 repository model.
+- Add explicit rollback controls to the marketplace UI.
 - Add explicit plugin-level persisted enable/disable and reload controls in addition to contribution switches.
 - Add dependency and host API compatibility checks before plugin activation.